Harzu/iced_term/README.md

 ## Unstable widget API

-The ICED fraemwork does not have the stable API and this widget is also under development, so I can not promise the stable API and to document it at least while the ICED won't release the 1.0.0 version.
+The ICED framework does not have the stable API and this widget is also under development, so I can not promise the stable API and to document it at least while the ICED won't release the 1.0.0 version.

 ## Features